 Nokia 6 vs Nokia 5 vs Nokia 3: Screen and media

-The Nokia 5 features a smaller 5.2-inch display and a 720p resolution of 1,280x720 pixels, giving it a pixel density of 282ppi.
+Meanwhile the Nokia 5 features a smaller 5.2-inch display and a 720p resolution (1280x720 pixels), giving it a lower pixel density of 282ppi.
 As for the Nokia 3, the display is the same resolution but only five inches in size, giving it a second-place density of 284ppi.

-Unique to the Nokia 6 is a dual-speaker setup and Dolby Atmos, enhancing its ability to play films and TV shows on the go.
+Unique to the Nokia 6 is a dual-speaker setup and Dolby Atmos support, which enhances its ability to play films and TV shows on the go.
+You can expect an improved audio experience, especially when rocking a pair of headphones, as Atmos adds some dimension to your video.

 Nokia 6 vs Nokia 5 vs Nokia 3: Performance and battery life

-A MediaTek 6737 processor and 2GB of RAM is used for the Nokia 3 so it is likely to prove noticeably slower than its pricier siblings.
+A MediaTek 6737 processor and 2GB of RAM is crammed inside the Nokia 3, so it is likely to prove noticeably slower than its pricier siblings.
+That certainly seems the case in our hands-on time.
+Still, at least all three handsets use a vanilla version of Android Nougat, so they aren't bogged down unnecessarily by heavy overlays and pointless bonus features.

 Nokia 6 vs Nokia 5 vs Nokia 3: Cameras

 As you would expect, the Nokia 6 comes out top in the camera department.
-Its 16-megapixel snapper with an f/2 aperture and dual-tone flash should help it take pictures that make the grade, while the front-facing eight-megapixel snapper, also f/2, will take care of selfies and video calls.
+Its 16-megapixel snapper with f/2.0 aperture lens and two-tone LED flash should help it take pictures that make the grade, while the front-facing eight-megapixel wide-angle snapper, also f/2.0, will take care of selfies and video calls.

-The Nokia 5 steps down to a 13-megapixel sensor, but retains the same dual-tone flash, f/2 aperture and the same eight-megapixel front camera.
+The Nokia 5 steps the main camera down to a 13-megapixel sensor, although retains the same dual-tone flash, f/2.0 aperture and Phase Detection Autofocus.
+You also get the same eight-megapixel front camera.

-Photos taken on the budget Nokia 3 should look the least savoury, although the eight-megapixel camera and its f/2 aperture and LED flash combination could surprise.
-As for the front camera, it has the same resolution and f/2 aperture as its siblings.
+Photos taken on the budget Nokia 3 should look the least savoury, although the eight-megapixel camera and its f/2.0 aperture and LED flash combination could surprise.
+As for the front camera, this has the same resolution and f/2.0 aperture as its siblings.

 All of the front-facing cameras feature a wide field-of-view of 84 degrees so you can get more people in a photo when holding it at arm's length or perhaps more of your surrounding scenery.